35.004 Aproaerema taeniolella (Zeller, 1839)

 Foodplant and Larval Feeding Signs

 Lotus corniculatus (common bird's-foot-trefoil), see plant distribution map.
-Very occasionally on Lotus pedunculatus (greater bird's-foot-trefoil), Trifolium spp. (clover) or Medicago spp. (medick).
+Very occasionally on Lotus pedunculatus (greater bird's-foot-trefoil), Trifolium spp. (clover) and Medicago spp. (medick).
 It was once reported from Helianthemum nummularium (common rock-rose) by P. Sokoloff in the BENHS Journal of 1980: 8, an extremely unusual choice of foodplant.

 In Europe also found on Chrysapsis micrantha, Dorycnium, Medicago minima (bur medick), Tetragonolobus maritimus, Trifolium medium (zigzag clover) and Trifolium pratense (red clover).